Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Giants stats and trends

-- So far this season, the Giants have been installed as underdogs by a 4.5-point margin or more six times and are 3-3 ATS in those contests.
+- The Giants have been underdogs by 4 points or more seven times this season and are 4-3 ATS in those matchups.

-- New York's games this year have hit the over on three of 11 set point totals (27.3%).
+- New York's games this season have gone over the total in three out of 11 opportunities (27.3%).

-- When New York churns out over 367.4 yards, the team is 2-0 against the spread and 1-1 overall.
+- In games that New York piles up more than 367.4 yards, the team is 2-0 against the spread and 1-1 overall.

-- The Giants have turned the ball over 14 times, five fewer times than the Dolphins have forced turnovers (19).
+- The Giants have 14 giveaways this season, while the Dolphins have 19 takeaways.

 Home and road insights

+- At home, as 4-point favorites or more, the Dolphins are unbeaten ATS (1-0).

-- This year, in six home games, Miami has gone over the total three times.
+- In three of six games at home this year, Miami has gone over the total.

-- New York is 1-4 overall, and 3-2 against the spread, in away games.
+- Away from home, New York is 1-4 overall and 3-2 against the spread.

-- This year, in five away games, New York has hit the over three times.
+- New York has gone over the total in three of five road games this year.

 Powered by Data Skrive.